-Note: The MSU Office of Admissions has June 1st deadline for international admissions.
-If we are unable to forward our recommendation of admission, or if Admissions disapproves the application for any reason, the offer of admission is automatically rescinded.
+The MSU Office of Admissions has a mid-June deadline to admit international students for the following Fall semester.
+For summer or spring semesters, contact the Packaging Graduate Secretary.
+If we are unable to forward our recommendation of admission to the MSU Office of Admissions for lack of requirements, or if Admissions disapproves the application for any reason, the offer of admission is automatically rescinded.
 If this happens, you may be able to defer to a future semester, but this is not always possible depending on the circumstances.
-For Summer and Spring admission, the admit deadline is 3 months before the start of the semester.

-It is vital that international students apply and submit all requirements at least by the January 15th deadlines.
-Any applications submitted after these deadlines may not be reviewed by both the School of Packaging and the MSU Office of admissions.
+It is vital that international students apply and submit all requirements at least by the application deadlines.
+Applications submitted after these deadlines will not be reviewed.